 Pacific crabapple (Malus fusca):

-Berry sized native crabapple make up in flavor what they lack in size.
-Harvest ripe crabapple by removing whole clusters (leave plenty for birds and other wildlife), sort to remmove any overripe (fermenting), damaged, or very green crabapples.
-Cover with water and bring to a boil, simmer for 5 minutes, pour off hot water and add cold water to cool.
+Berry-sized native crabapple make up in flavor what they lack in size.
+Crabapples can be harvested when they are ripe but still firm, or after they have turned brown and soft (much like bletted medlars or persimmons).
+Harvest by removing whole clusters (leave plenty for birds and other wildlife), sort hard fruit from soft, and remove any spoiled, damaged, or very green crabapples.
+To cook hard-ripe crabapples: cover with water and bring to a boil, simmer for 5 minutes, pour off hot water and add cold water to cool.
+Crabapple sauce may be made from cooked hard-ripe crabapples or the raw soft brown ripe crabapples (hard crabapples make a bright yellow tart sauce, while soft-ripe crabapple sauce is an orange-yellow with a mellower tart flavor).
 Carefully pull the stem from each crabapple, rechecking for any bad ones.
 A twist may be necessary to remove stems without slipping the skins (and much of the pulp) off the apples.
 Remove seeds by putting through a food mill.
 Crabapple pulp freezes well.

 Salal (Gautheria shallon):